 Grouping the information

-You need to spend at least 3 or 4 minutes analysing the task and planning where to put the information, grouping the information is crucial for a coherent logical response and a good Band score.
+You need to spend at least 3 or 4 minutes analysing the task and planning where to put the information, grouping the information is crucial for a coherent logical response and a good Band score in coherence cohesion.

-I have paraphrased the task question which is very important in this kind of task.
+I have paraphrased the task question here.
 You can use synonyms or you can change the grammatical structure of the sentences so that it retains the same meaning.
-Paraphrasing is not just about synonyms, you can restructure the grammar, this is a very important skill to practice.
+Paraphrasing is not just about synonyms, you can re-arrange the sentences, this is a very important skill to practice.

 The overview is also an important feature in task 1 academic and your report must have one.
 The overview should not include any numbers, statistics or dates.
 Leave those details for the body paragraphs.
 You will need to look at the main trends of the graph and write briefly about those.
 Pick out two main trends and give a summary.

 Now we can write in more detail about the graph and the trends.
 Also, remember to be selective and do not write about everything in the graph.
 Grouping the information is very important in this part of the task.
 Take the 2 main trends and separate them into 2 body paragraphs as below.